-To be considered eligible for the entrance into the CJA program applicants must:
+To be considered eligible for the entrance into any Hilbert College graduate program applicants must:

-- Complete the Hilbert College on-line graduate application at www.hilbert.edu/grad - Submit an admission statement/essay specifically addressing how the program will be of benefit to you and the community that you serve. - · Provide official transcripts from ALL prior colleges. - Submit two letters of recommendation from employers, professional supervisors, colleagues, or previous professors. - Submit a current resume. - Possess relevant work experience.\ - Hold a baccalaureate degree from an accredited college or university having earned a 3.0 cumulative a grade point average (GPA), based on a 4.0 scale.\ - Complete a personal interview with the Program Chair.
+- Complete the Hilbert College online graduate application. - Submit an admission statement/essay specifically addressing how the program will be of benefit to you and the community that you serve. - · Provide official transcripts from ALL prior colleges. - Submit two letters of recommendation from employers, professional supervisors, colleagues, or previous professors. - · Submit a current resume. - · Possess relevant work experience. - Hold a baccalaureate degree from an accredited college or university having earned a 3.0 cumulative a grade point average (GPA), based on a 4.0 scale. - Complete a personal interview with the Program Chair.